 }

-contract YieldVaultFixed {
+contract YieldVaultFixed is Ownable2Step {

 ICToken public immutable cToken;

-uint256 public constant MIN_EXCHANGE_RATE = 1e17; // 0.1 underlying per cToken minimum
+uint256 public constant MIN_EXCHANGE_RATE = 1e17; // Sanity floor

-uint256 public constant MAX_EXCHANGE_RATE = 1e20; // sanity ceiling
+uint256 public constant MAX_EXCHANGE_RATE = 1e20; // Sanity ceiling

-uint256 public lastKnownRate;
+uint256 public referenceRate;

 }